Attention: Meeting for worship on Tuesday, April 14th is cancelled. Have great week!

 'One day, when I had been walking solitarily abroad, and was come home, I was taken up in the love of God, so that I could not but admire the greatness of His love; and while l was in that condition, it was opened unto me by the eternal light and power, and I therein clearly saw that all was done and to be done in and by Christ, and how He conquers and destroys this tempter the devil, and all his works, and is atop of him; and that all these troubles were good for me, and temptations for the trial of my faith, which Christ had given me. ' - Journal of George Fox, Chapter 1

-With a Exhortation by Isaac Penington
+With an Exhortation by Isaac Penington and a Supporting Excerpt from William Penn